|

 Alan Carr:

-Alan emigrated to Canada after leaving the band and settle
+Alan emigrated to Canada after leaving the band and settled

 on the West Coast.
 A few years ago he relocated to Red Deer,